rnpbr/opennetworking-docs/docs/en/Laboratórios/Monitoramento-Zabbix/index.md

-Okay, here's the translation of the documentation from Portuguese to English, maintaining the original structure and content:

 # :material-bookmark: Zabbix Monitoring

 This lab simulates, via Containerlab, the interconnection between two routers representing the BA–ES connection in RNP, with monitoring via Zabbix and SNMPv2.